 Dr. Cremers structured his lecture around the Parable of the Rich Fool given by Jesus in Luke chapter 12.
 He used the parable to address the question of why Jesus called the rich man a fool, intertwining his answers with Catholic Social Teaching.

-During and after the lecture, Dr. Cremers fielded questions from the audience, which was comprised of students, faculty, staff, community members and Notre Dame alumni.
+Throughout the lecture, Dr. Cremers fielded questions from the audience, which was comprised of students, faculty, staff, community members and Notre Dame alumni.

 The event was coordinated with the help of the Notre Dame Club of San Antonio and its Hesburgh Coordinator, Dan Verich.